Lena Cibulski

 Visual Analysis of Time-Dependent Observables in Cell Signaling Simulations

-Proceedings of the Eurographics Workshop on Visual Computing for Biology and Medicine - Short Papers, to be published, 2025
+Proceedings of the Eurographics Workshop on Visual Computing for Biology and Medicine - Short Papers, 2025

 Visualization Building Blocks and Scenarios: A Card-Game Based Learning Framework for the InfoVis Design Space